GhoulofGSG9/Rants-Balance-Changes/README.md

             - Increased spread to 3.6 radius (from 3.1)
             - Deceased spike diameter to 0.045 (from 0.06)
         - Umbra
-            - Requires now biomass 6 instead of 5
+            - Now requires biomass 6 (up from 5)
-            - Decreased damage reduction to 20% from 25%
+            - Decreased damage reduction to 20% (from 25%)
-            - Decreased umbra cloud life time to 2.5 secs from 4
+            - Decreased umbra cloud life time to 2.5 seconds (from 4)
     - Fade
-        - Increased initial blink boost to 15 m/s from 13.5
+        - Increased initial blink boost to 15 m/s (from 13.5)
     - Onos
-        - Decreased base health to 700 from 900
+        - Decreased base health to 700 (from 900)
-        - Increased biomass health bonus to 50 from 30
+        - Increased biomass health bonus to 50 (from 30)
         - Increase Boneshield Movement Speed to 4.5 (up from 3.3)
         - Boneshield is now available on Biomass 5 (down from Bio 6)
     - Cyst & Clogs